Central Massachusetts Regional Brain Bee

-The Central Massachusetts Brain Bee is open to high school students from Worcester, Berkshire, Franklin, Hampden, and Hampshire Counties, as well as students who attend schools in the western half of Middlesex County.
+The Central Massachusetts Brain Bee is open to Massachusetts high school students.
 There is no cost to participate and no limit to the number of students who may attend from any given school.
 Parents, friends, and colleagues are welcome to attend the afternoon keynote presentation and oral Brain Bee competition at UMass Medical School (after 2:30 pm).

 The competition will combine point scores for:

 - A 25 question written multiple choice test (75 pts.)

 - Neuro-anatomy: identification of labeled parts of human brain models (20 pts.)

 - Diagnosis of neuropsychiatric conditions presented by "patient actors" (5 pts.)